Ritik3111/Ritik3111/README.md

 - Currently, I'm a Computer Science graduate student :man_technologist: at Columbia University in the City of New York :us:, pursuing the Machine Learning track :robot:
 - I graduated top of the class with a :1st_place_medal: from BITS Pilani, Dubai :united_arab_emirates: where I received the B.E.
 Computer Science Degree.
 - Fun Fact: I am an avgeek! :airplane: If I am not busy working on my assignments in the library, you can find me watching the latest episode of Air crash  Investigation :grimacing:
+- Some cool projects that I have worked on:
+  - [Buddy!](https://www.youtube.com/watch?v=CN9QwUCmzHw) The friend finder app

 <p align="center">